evmcnb/quartz/content/Full/Subarachnoid haemorrhage.md

 Surgery: endovascular coiling vs surgical clipping depends on location of [[Pearls/Aneurysm|Aneurysm]], but coiling is preferred

 ## Complications/red Flags

+> [!danger] Can cause SIADH
+> [[Pearls/Syndrome of Inappropriate Antidiuretic Hormone|Syndrome of Inappropriate Antidiuretic Hormone]] is a common consequence of subarachnoid haemorrhage

 - Rebleeding is the commonest cause of death and occurs in 20%
 - Vasospasm leading to cerebral ischaemia may cause permanent CNS deficit and commonest cause of morbidity